Purv-Kabaria/Trading-Bot/README.md

 1. Select a common index from the dropdown or enter custom symbol and exchange
 2. Specify the number of candles to retrieve (minimum 51 recommended for technical indicators)
 3. Click "Get Chart & Signal" to view the candlestick chart and initial signal
+4. To customize your trading strategy, click the "Customize Strategy" button
-4. The application will automatically update the signal every minute
+5. The application will automatically update the signal every minute
-5. Click "Get Gemini Analysis" for AI-powered market insights based on current data
+6. Click "Get Gemini Analysis" for AI-powered market insights based on current data

 ## Common Index and Exchange Combinations